 Autonomous monitoring eliminates shrinkage and labor.

-Beyond theft Nimbus 9’s Cold Storage Management Solution addresses the other source of shrinkage: spoilage.
+Nimbus 9’s Cold Storage Management Solution addresses the second greatest cause of shrinkage: spoilage.
 Equipment failure is the most common cause of spoilage in restaurants.
-While restaurant staff is required by local health ordinances to check the temperatures of all Freezers and Refrigerators multiple times a day it rarely happens.
+While restaurant staff is required by local health ordinances to check the temperatures of all freezers and refrigerators multiple times a day it rarely happens.

-The CSM temperature sensors continuously monitor the temperature of refrigerators and freezers logging the temperature no less than every 5 minutes.
-All temperature reads are automatically sent wirelessly to the CSM platform where they are stored in a time series database.
+The CSM temperature sensors continuously monitor the temperature of refrigerators and freezers, logging the temperature no less than every 5 minutes.
+All temperature reads are automatically sent to the CSM platform where they are archived in a time series database.

-Nimbus 9’s Cold Storage Monitoring application monitors numerous variables from equipment and the environment in real-time.
+Nimbus 9’s Cold Storage Monitoring application logs a range of equipment and environmental variables in real-time.